dhis2/developer-portal/docs/guides/ai-development.md

 npx skills add devotta-labs/dhis2-app-skills
 ```

-Then invoke it inside your agent at the start of each new chat:
+In principle the agent loads the skill automatically when your request looks like DHIS2 work, since the skill's description tells it when to apply.
+In practice we have found this does not always trigger, so the reliable approach is to invoke it explicitly at the start of a DHIS2 task:

 ```
 /dhis2-app-development